Why is Leo Rover the way it is?

 Leo Rover robot

-Have you ever wondered why the Leo Rover robotic platform is designed the way it is and not another?
+Have you ever wondered why the Leo Rover robotic platform is designed the way it is?
 Why this size?
 Why so many holes?
 Well, there’s no single way to approach a robot’s design.
-What works in some situations, might not be a good solution for other purposes.
+What may work well in one situation, might not be suitable for another.
 See what guided us during the process of designing this mobile robot.

 Size

-It all started a long time ago, with Project Scorpio, which is a series of Martian rovers as a part of the OFF-ROAD student association at Wrocław University of Science and Technology.
-The association team built a remotely-controlled, 50 kg rover (aforementioned Scorpio) for geology and life sciences concerning space exploration.
-It served as a prototype for students to test new technologies and work on their team skills, aiming at preparation of the concepts for future manned exploration of the Red Planet.
-So, back in the day, when Szymon was still a member of the association, he redesigned Scorpio to be a four-wheel rover.
-"The thing is, when designing a rover, considering its size, etc., the spectrum of possibilities is so large that you don’t know what to choose, what to base your design on.
+Back in the day, when Szymon was a member of the OFF-ROAD association, he redesigned Scorpio to be a four-wheel rover.
+"The thing is, when designing a rover, the spectrum of possibilities is so large that you don’t know what to choose, what your design should be based on.
 So then, you have to impose something.
-I imposed it should be 1 m in size basing the idea on a random object I grabbed from my desk and started designing.
-And it just happened that the rover of this size fitted in the elevator, through the door, in a car without disassembling the robot." says Szymon.
+I imposed 1 m in size, which was based a random object I grabbed from my desk.
+And it just happened that a rover of this size fitted in the elevator, through the door, in a car without disassembling the robot." – Szymon says.

 So, the idea was to end up with a compact rover.
 Sure, you can build a huge robot, but then good luck with taking it out of the workshop or a car.
-And that’s how we started thinking about the dimensions as something to facilitate the transport of the robot.
-Then, going far ahead, first with Turtle and then Leo Rover, the point was that it was supposed to be a robot that one person could easily transport.
-So, basically, with a Leo Rover, you can just lift it and there’s no problem with it being too heavy and too big to carry it, which, altogether, translates to the user’s safety.
-But it also couldn’t be too small – just big enough to mount additional components on it, such as cameras, LiDARs, and so on, and yet, compact enough to carry it.
-The end result of designing the mobile robot was that Turtle, and later, Leo Rover, became 4 times smaller than Scorpio from which the idea arose.
+And that’s how we started thinking about the dimensions as something to make the transport of the robot easier.
+Then, going far ahead, at first with the Turtle and then Leo Rover, the point was that it was supposed to be a robot that could be easily transported by one person, which translates to the user’s safety and convenience.
+But it also couldn’t be too small – just big enough to mount additional components on it, such as cameras, LiDARs, and so on, and yet, compact enough to carry them.
+Ultimately, the Turtle, and later, the Leo Rover, became 4 times smaller than Scorpio from which the idea arose in the first place.

 Turtle rover